The science of chocolate

 sometimes quite specialized functions—even to the extent that some bits

 work almost like discrete modules.
-In 2001, as part of some
+In 2001, as part of their

 their experimental subjects to eat chocolate until well beyond the